 Better Buildings Challenge

-PSD was recognized by the U.S. Department of Energy as one of the top five Education Sector partners to reach and exceed both is water and energy savings goals in the 2016 Better Buildings Challenge.
-The challenge is designed to engage organizations across the country to increase energy efficiency and reduce energy bills.
+PSD was recognized by the U.S. Department of Energy as one of the top five Education Sector partners to exceed both its water and energy savings goals in the 2016 Better Buildings Challenge.
+The challenge engages organizations across the country to increase energy efficiency and reduce energy bills.

 PSD achieved a 25 percent energy savings in the last five years, with an 29 percent reduction in water use.